zakrad/Proxies/README.md

 - ### What is the use for the reinitializer?
 Provide a minimal example of proper use in Solidity

-The initialization functions use a version number.
-Once a version number is used, it is consumed and cannot be reused.
-This mechanism prevents re-execution of each "step" but allows the creation of new initialization steps in case an upgrade adds a module that needs to be initialized.

-A reinitializer may be used after the original initialization step.
-This is essential to configure modules that are added through upgrades and that require initialization.
+Initialization functions within the OpenZeppelin Upgrades library utilize version numbers.
+Once a version number is employed, it becomes unavailable for reuse.
+This approach prevents the re-execution of individual "steps" while allowing the addition of new initialization steps in cases where an upgrade introduces a module requiring initialization.
+A "reinitializer" comes into play subsequent to the initial initialization step.
+Its role is crucial in configuring modules that are introduced through upgrades and demand their own initialization.

-When version is 1, this modifier is similar to initializer, except that functions marked with reinitializer cannot be nested.
-If one is invoked in the context of another, execution will revert.
+When the version is set to 1, this modifier behaves similarly to "initializer," but functions marked with "reinitializer" cannot be nested.
+Should one be invoked within the context of another, the execution will revert.

-Note that versions can jump in increments greater than 1; this implies that if multiple reinitializers coexist in a contract, executing them in the right order is up to the developer or operator.

     contract MyToken is ERC20Upgradeable {
         function initialize() initializer public {